Kecksohn/ryser/README.md

 Which skips building the front-end (approximately x3 the compile time on iterative builds) and executes whatever you put in ```debug_main()``` inside ```/src-tauri/src/_debug_run/``` after back-end initialization.

-Note: I haven't gotten this to work when editing and saving files using VSCode w rust-analyzer plug-in.
-Feel free to pull request if you have.
+<small>Note: I haven't gotten this to work when editing and saving files using VSCode w rust-analyzer plug-in.
+Feel free to pull request if you have.</small>

 Combining this with RustRover Debugging is left as an exercise to the reader.